joacoh/wise2mbh/README.md

 ### About this project

-- WISE2MBH is a simple an effective algorithm that uses infrared cataloged data from the Wide-field Infrared Survey Explorer (WISE) to estimate the mass of supermassive black holes (SMBH)
+- WISE2MBH is a simple an effective algorithm that uses infrared cataloged data from the Wide-field Infrared Survey Explorer (WISE) to estimate the mass of supermassive black holes (SMBH).
+It was presented at XVII RRLA-LARIM in Montevideo as a poster that can be seen [here](https://joacoh.github.io/talks/2023-11-29-talk) and a proceeding was submitted.

 - It implements a Monte Carlo approach for error propagation, considering mean photometric errors from WISE magnitudes, errors in fits of scaling relations used and scatter of those relations, if available.

 - Actual stage of publication: **Submitted to MNRAS**

+- Actual stage of RRLA-LARIM proceeding: **Submitted to RevMexAA**

 - Actual stage of final sample: **Awaiting acceptance in MNRAS**